 end;

-Dynamically display the list of the available languages.
+Dynamically display the list of the available languages

 // changing active language upon menu item click